the best sweet yeast roll dough i have ever found

 • Scalding milk in a saucepan.

-1
+Step 1

 • Sugar, salt, and butter stirred in.

-2
+Step 2

 • Dissolving yeast in warm water.

-3
+Step 3

 • Stirring milk into yeast mixture.

-4
+Step 4

-Stir in lukewarm milk mixture.
+Stir in the lukewarm milk mixture.

 • Adding beaten eggs.

-5
+Step 5

-Add beaten eggs.
+Add the beaten eggs.

 • Stirring in some of the flour.

-6
+Step 6

 • Dough formed into a ball.

-7
+Step 7

-Your dough should be elastic and slightly stiff but not dry.
+Your dough should be elastic and slightly stiff, but not dry.

 • Kneading the dough.

-8
+Step 8

-Turn dough out onto a floured board and knead until smooth and very elastic.
+Turn the dough out onto a floured board and knead until smooth and very elastic.
 This usually takes 8-10 minutes.

 • Dough rising in a bowl.

-9
+Step 9

 • Allowing the dough to rise.

-10
+Step 10

 • Dough doubling in size.

-11
+Step 11

 It will take about 1 hour to double in bulk.